chacoff/Straightness/README.md

 # Straightness

-stichting iamges and estimate the bending
+stichting images and estimate the bending

 Usage: